The Utilities sector comprises electricity and gas generation, distribution and supply to consumers, telecommunications, water, and sewerage.

 With so many different aspects to consider, how can the latest technology help managers better meet their health and safety responsibilities?

-Imagine having access to ‘real-time everything’ on your mobile, tablet or desktop PC meaning you can mitigate the risk of exposure or injury and allow you to immediately investigate near-miss incidents which can often otherwise go unreported meaning lost opportunities for corrective action and improvements.
+Imagine having access to ‘real-time everything’ on your mobile, tablet or desktop PC so that you can mitigate the risk of exposure or injury and immediately investigate near-miss incidents.
+These can often otherwise go unreported, resulting in lost opportunities for corrective action and improvement.